darchitetto/MrRobot/README.md

 # MrRobot

-A C# project the moves a robot around a room counting the unique places it has visited.
+A C# project that moves a robot around a room counting the unique places it has visited.

 # What Does It Do